2011–12 Port Vale F.C. season: Finances & ownership issues

-Following the announcement of the Blue Sky investment, club CEO Perry Deakin announced his intention to purchase £100,000 of shares to replace Bill Bratt on the board of directors.
+Following the Blue Sky investment announcement, club CEO Perry Deakin announced his intention to purchase £100,000 of shares to replace Bill Bratt on the board of directors.
 Peter Miller, vice-president of the sports and education division of Global Events Group, a consultancy firm based in Atlanta, Georgia, also bought a £250,000 stake in the club.
 As a result of the imminent investment and departure of the Valiant2001 directors, fan groups 'North London Valiants' and 'Black and Gold Until It's Sold' announced a cease-fire in their protests.
 'North London Valiants' representative Malcolm Hirst said that "We feel the time has come to forget our political differences and move forward together"; whilst a 'Black and Gold' spokesman said that "Sadly, the dream of a fan-owned democratically run club proved beyond our reach and we have to accept that the smaller shareholders will not have any influence on the future direction of the club.
 The promise of a supporter director on the board is, however, a significant compromise."
-The day after these announcements Longsdon businessman Mark Sims, who had been voted onto the board four months earlier at the club's EGM, withdrew his candidacy after refusing to take on the required financial guarantees.
-That same day Bill Bratt resigned from the board completely, and was replaced by as a director by CEO Perry Deakin.
+The day after these announcements, Longsdon businessman Mark Sims, who had been voted onto the board four months earlier at the club's EGM, withdrew his candidacy after refusing to take on the required financial guarantees.
+That same day Bill Bratt resigned from the board completely and was replaced by as a director by CEO Perry Deakin.
 Peter Miller (formerly of Luton Town) was voted onto the board on 24 October.
 Miller was also elected chairman seven days later, with Mike Lloyd becoming vice-chairman.